 Tired of people telling you everything you need to do when you move to LA?
-While there are plenty of things to do near your Venice Beach Starcity community, no one wants a laundry list of activities, so let’s simplify by focusing on what you should NOT do instead.
+There are plenty of things to do near your Marina Del Rey Starcity community, but you’ll want to avoid these common mistakes people make when moving to Los Angeles.

 Unless you’ve been living under a rock, chances are you’ve heard about our traffic … and the drivers that come with it.
 It’s not a “chicken or the egg” scenario.
 The traffic came first, and as a result, the drivers lost their minds.
 When you get on the road, you’re going to have to adjust quickly and make decisions even quicker.

 The key is to be responsibly aggressive – if you don’t, you’ll never get anywhere – but not dangerously so.
 Always be safe and don’t rush a decision, but trust me, no one is going to let you into a lane if you just wait patiently with your blinker on.
 You have to find the gap, signal, and move.
 Heavy traffic reduces human beings to their primal, territorial instincts, so establish a presence, and the rival driver will back down.
 Otherwise, face the inevitable consequence of being forced onto an exit you didn’t want to take – or miss one entirely.